Laura Kaeppeler: Miss America 2012 pageant

 Kaeppeler was Wisconsin's representative at the Miss America 2012 competition held in Las Vegas, Nevada at the Theatre for the Performing Arts of Planet Hollywood Resort and Casino on January 14, 2012.

 In the preliminary competition, Kaeppeler won the talent portion and a $2,000 scholarship with her rendition of the Luigi Arditi waltz "Il Bacio".
 She chose a platform of supporting and mentoring children of incarcerated parents, as her father served 18 months in prison for mail fraud.

 In the lifestyle and fitness competition, she wore a white bikini, and for her evening gown, Kaeppeler wore a black customized Tony Bowls beaded dress.

 In the final round, judge Lara Spencer asked Kaeppeler if beauty queens should declare their political viewpoint.
 Kaeppeler then answered, "Miss America represents everyone, so I think the message to political candidates is that they represent everyone as well.
 And so in these economic times, we need to be looking forward to what America needs, and I think Miss America needs to represent all."
 Kaeppeler beat out first runner-up Miss Oklahoma 2011, Betty Thompson, for the title of Miss America 2012 and was crowned by Miss America 2011, Teresa Scanlan.
 Along with the title of Miss America, she also won a $50,000 scholarship.

+United States Secretary of Education, Arne Duncan, taking a photo with 2012 Miss America, Laura Kaeppeler and actor LeVar Burton at the Let's Read!
+Let's Move! event on July 17, 2012.